suprakashbh/microservices/README.md

 			`
 2. Start the Microservice Landscape :

-To run all the component of Microservice landscape, there is a batch script start-all.bat.
+To run all the component of Microservice landscape, there is a batch script start-all.bat, which will start all the servers and the microservices.
 To run the all the component individually, follow this below steps :

 To start the servers (Eureka and Zuul), execute this :